wasilak/errbit-php/README.md

+### Errbit-PHP Composer package
-### This is original Errbit-PHP package adjusted to work as Composer package
+This is original [Errbit-PHP] (https://github.com/flippa/errbit-php) package adjusted to work as Composer package.
+You can find Errbit [here] (https://github.com/errbit/errbit).
 ---

 # Errbit & Airbrake Client for PHP